jonlein/aws-tasks/databaseServer.md

 cd /var/www
 mkdir inc
 cd inc
-nano conn.inc
+nano dbinfo.inc
 ```
-- The content of the conn.inc is as below.
+- The content of the dbinfo.inc is as below.
 You need to update information in the file to your own DB instance information
 ```
 <?php